y-arjun-y/arjunyadav/pages-md/projects.md

 <hr />

 #### Log

+- <time>Jul 28, 2023</time> Going to move on to analysing why the model had performed poorly on FashionMNIST, but quite well on CIFAR-10.

 - <time>Jul 27, 2023</time> In the meanwhile, tried my hand at FashionMNIST.
 Did not go so well.